Bamboo Rafting:

 From Workhorse to World-Class Eco-Adventure

 As your bamboo raft slips away from the riverbank, the world falls into a soft hush, broken only by the gentle murmur of water over submerged stones and the delicate wing-whir of hummingbirds darting between blossoms overhead.
+Each bamboo pole dipped into the current seems to whisper its lullaby—rippling echoes that soothe the soul and invite you to breathe a little deeper.

 Indigenous Influences & Taino Legends

-Jamaica's Premier Rivers
+Jamaica’s Premier Rafting Rivers

-Great River (Hanover)
+Great River (Hanover/St. James)

-Famed for its canopy-tunnel passages and proximity to Montego Bay.
+One of Jamaica’s three “rafting rivers,” famed for its canopy-tunnel passages and proximity to Montego Bay.

-Martha Brae (Trelawny)
+Martha Brae River (Trelawny)

 Rio Grande (Portland)